 Wiegmann, D. D., C. H. Moore*, N. R. Flesher*, E. D. Szentkiralyi*, K. R. Keto*, E. A. Hebets and V. P. Bingman.
 2019.
 Nocturnal navigation by whip spiders: antenniform legs mediate olfactory localization of a shelter.
 Animal Behaviour 149, 45-54. doi: 10.1016/j.anbehav.2019.01.005

 Welsh, D. P.**, D. D. Wiegmann, L. M. Angeloni, S. P. Newman, J. G. Miner and J. R. Baylis.
 2017.
 Condition-dependent reproductive tactics in male smallmouth bass: early growth and age at first reproduction.
 Journal of Zoology 302, 244-251. doi: 10.1111/jzo.12454.

 Wiegmann, D. D., E. A. Hebets, W. Gronenberg, J. M. Graving** and V. P. Bingman.
 2016.
 Amblypygids: model organisms for the study of arthropod navigation mechanisms in complex environments?
 Frontiers in Behavioral Neuroscience doi: 10.3389/fnbeh.2016.00047

-Wiegmann, D. D., S. Seubert and G.A.
-Wade.
+Wiegmann, D. D., S. Seubert and J. G. Wade.
 2010.
-Mate choice and optimal search behavior: fitness returns under the fixed sample and dequential search strategies.
+Mate choice and optimal search behavior: fitness returns under the fixed sample and sequential search strategies.
 Journal of Theoretical Biology, 262, 596-600.

-Wiegmann, D. D., L. M. Angeloni, J. R. Baylis, and S. P. Newman.
+Wiegmann, D. D., L. M. Angeloni, J. R. Baylis and S. P. Newman.
 2004.
-Negative Maternal and Paternal Effects on Inheritance of Life History Tactics Under a Conditional Strategy.
+Negative maternal or paternal effects on inheritance of life history tactics under a conditional strategy.
 Evolution 58, 1530-1535.